 XIII.
 Disclosure of Business Continuity Plan

-We disclose in writing a summary of our BCP to customers at account opening (for existing clients will disclose in annual mailing).
+We disclose this BCP or a summary of our BCP to customers on our website at www.blakeslee-blakeslee.com.
 We also mail it to customers upon request.
 Our summary addresses the possibility of a future SBD and how we plan to respond to events of varying scope.
 In addressing the event of varying scope, our summary (1) provides specific scenarios of varying severity (e.g., a firm-only business disruption, a disruption to a single building, a disruption to a business district, a city-wide business disruption, and a regional disruption); (2) states whether we plan to continue business during that scenario and, if so, our planned recover time; and (3) provides general information on our intended response.
 Our summary discloses the existence of back-up facilities and arrangements.

 XIV.
 Updates and Annual Review

-Our firm will update this plan whenever we have a material change to our operations, structure, business or location or to those of our clearing firm.
-In addition, our firm will review this BCP annually, to modify it for any changes in our operations, structure, business or location or those of our clearing firm.
+Our firm will update this plan whenever we have a material change to our operations, structure, business or location.
+In addition, our firm will review this BCP annually, to modify it for any changes in our operations, structure, business or location.

 XV.
 Senior Manager Approval